solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 });
 ```

-Finally, let’s start with the tests themselves.
-First the `Create Note Tree`
-test.
-This test will do two things:
+Finally, let's dive into the `Create Note Tree` test.
+This test will accomplish two key tasks:

-1. Allocate a new account for the Merkle tree with a max depth of 3, max buffer
-   size of 8, and canopy depth of 0
+1. **Allocate a New Merkle Tree Account**: Create a new account for the Merkle tree, specifying a max depth of 3, a max buffer size of 8, and a canopy depth of 0.
-2. Initialize this new account using our program’s `createNoteTree` instruction
+2. **Initialize the Account**: Use our program’s `createNoteTree` instruction to set up the newly allocated Merkle tree account.

 ```typescript
 it("Create Note Tree", async () => {